WELCOME!

-Welcome!
-The Child and Youth Care Association of British Columbia (CYCABC) is an organization that supports the growth of the child and youth care (CYC) profession.
-The CYCABC is dedicated to uniting all CYC practitioners with the common vision of enhancing the CYC profession in BC, as well as ensuring the provision of diverse quality services for children, youth, families and communities.
+The Child and Youth Care Association of British Columbia (CYCABC) is a professional association dedicated to supporting the growth and advancement of the child and youth care (CYC) profession.
+CYCABC brings together practitioners across British Columbia with a shared vision of strengthening the profession and ensuring the delivery of diverse, high-quality services for children, youth and families and communities.

 (from Council of Canadian Child and Youth Care Associations)